-A year after New Balance announced it was making its first ever Android Wear smartwatch, it's finally landed and we now know it's called the RunIQ.
+A year after New Balance announced it was making its first ever Android Wear smartwatch, it's finally on sale.
+You can get a New Balance RunIQ now.

-We've already had some hands-on time with the New Balance RunIQ, but if you want the lowdown on what features and specs to expect, read on to find out more.
+We've already had some hands-on time with the New Balance RunIQ, our full review is coming soon, but if you want the lowdown on what features and specs to expect, read on to find out more...

 New Balance RunIQ: Design and screen

-New Balance and Intel has decided to take the circular smartwatch deisng approach with the RunIQ set to be available in matte black with a grey face.
+New Balance and Intel has decided to take the circular smartwatch design approach with the RunIQ available in matte black with a grey face.
 There's also the option to swap out the watch bands, which will be available in a host of colours including blue, red, pink and green.
 There's one additional band bundled in with the watch as well.

 Read this: The best Android Wear watch to own